-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022

-Criterion Conditions and notes Supporting evidence required 4.
-An unforeseen prolonged If you were aware of the pregnancy before the module Hard copy or email notification followed by documentary evidence, incapacity of yourself due to start date, the impact on your study of the pregnancy or e.g. certificate, letter or medical statement from GP or consultant pregnancy or maternity/paternity must be greater than might confirming the situation. maternity/paternity reasonably have been anticipated.
-5. An unforeseen prolonged If you had undertaken gender reassignment before the Hard copy or email notification followed by documentary evidence incapacity of yourself due to module start date or by then you were aware of the e.g. certificate, letter or medical statement from GP or consultant gender reassignment arrangements to do so after that date, the impact on your confirming the situation. study must be greater than might reasonably have been anticipated.
-6. An unforeseen change in Other than in the case of a posting of a member of the Hard copy or email notification followed by documentary evidence, employment circumstances British armed forces, circumstances which may occur in e.g. letter or email from your employer or commanding officer. with the effect that it is not the course of normal working life such as change of job, reasonably possible to relocation, an increased workload or reasonable travel continue to study due to the requirements will not be considered. extreme nature of the work, poor communications or the absence of study facilities.
+Criterion Conditions and notes Examples of types of supporting evidence required 6.
+An unforeseen prolonged If you had undertaken gender reassignment before the Hard copy or email notification followed by documentary incapacity of yourself due to module start date or by then you were aware of the evidence e.g. certificate, letter or medical statement from GP gender reassignment arrangements to do so after that date, the impact on your or consultant confirming the situation. study must be greater than might reasonably have been anticipated.
+7. An unforeseen change in Other than in the case of a posting of a member of the Hard copy or email notification followed by documentary employment circumstances British armed forces, circumstances which may occur in the evidence, e.g. letter or email from your employer or with the effect that it is not course of normal working life such as change of job, commanding officer. reasonably possible to relocation, an increased workload or reasonable travel continue to study due to the requirements will not be considered. extreme nature of the work, poor communications or the absence of study facilities.
+8. Maladministration on the Action or inaction which could be classed as Any relevant evidence to support your application, e.g. record part of The Open University. maladministration on the part of The Open University and of student contact. which has affected your academic progress.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021

-Criterion Conditions and notes Supporting evidence required 7.
-Maladministration on the Action or inaction which could be classed as Any relevant evidence to support your application, e.g. record of part of The Open maladministration on the part of The Open University student contact.
-University. and which has affected your academic progress.
 This does not extend to circumstances that are beyond our control.

+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022

-8. Other exceptional Circumstances beyond your control that significantly Supporting evidence e.g. report from emergency services, social circumstances of a serious reduced the time available for study over a sustained services, police or counsellor. nature beyond your control. period.
-9. Caring responsibilities If your caring responsibilities were in place before your Hard copy or email notification followed by documentary evidence, module start date, the impact on your study must be e.g. letter or medical statement from GP, consultant, non-medical greater than might reasonably have been anticipated. helper or a support person or organisation confirming the situation.
+Criterion Conditions and notes Examples of types of supporting evidence required 9.
+Other exceptional Circumstances beyond your control that significantly Supporting evidence e.g. report from emergency services, circumstances of a serious reduced the time available for study over a sustained social services, police or counsellor, or household insurance nature beyond your control. period. documentation.
+40. An unfance an about in 10.
+An unforeseen change in If your caring responsibilities were in place before your Hard copy or email notification followed by documentary caring responsibilities module start date, the impact on your study must be greater evidence, e.g. letter or medical statement from GP, consultant, than might reasonably have been anticipated. non-medical helper or a support person or organisation confirming the situation.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022